Call Us Today: 587-333-3373

 Why is Aluminum Wiring Dangerous?

-The deterioration of aluminum wire causes a resistance to electric currents.
-This increased resistance at switches, receptacles, splices and pigtails causes overheating and the potential for arcing.
+As aluminum wire gets older it causes resistance to electric currents.
+This increased resistance (at switches, receptacles, splices, and pigtails) causes overheating and the potential for arcing.

 Unsolved aluminum wiring can lead to serious problems in your home, but Exquisite Electric can help.

 Why Was Aluminum Wiring Used?

 A copper shortage in the mid-1960’s caused homebuilders to look for a cheaper alternative to copper wiring.
 Wires made with aluminum were less expensive and seemed like a good option at the time.

 Following a deadly house fire in 1974 in the US, caused by an overheated aluminum connection at a wall outlet, the US Consumer Product Safety Commission (CPSC) began investigating numerous other incidents involving aluminum wiring.

 How Many Homes Are Affected By Aluminum Wiring?

 An estimated 450,000 homes in Canada were built between 1965 and the mid-1970’s.
 Many of these houses were wired with aluminum, and as a result are “55 times more likely to have Fire Hazard Conditions,” according to the U.S. Consumer Product Safety Commission.

 - Flickering Lights